Highway (2014 Hindi film): Crew

 As per previous collaboration of Ali with the composer A. R. Rahman, the latter's inclusion in the project though initially rumored was confirmed by March 2013.
-In an interview with The Telegraph Ali stated that he wasn't even thinking of A.R.
-Rahman to score for this film.
+In an interview with The Telegraph Ali stated that he wasn't even thinking of A. R. Rahman to score for this film.
 However, after reading the script Rahman agreed to score.
 In yet another interview Ali stated, he and Rahman were in touch through Skype and Rahman enquired about Ali's new project and wanted to collaborate after Ali deciphered the outline of the story.
 The film is produced by Sajid Nadiadwala under his production house and Imtiaz Ali is the co-producer.
 The cinematography was done by Anil Mehta.
 Resul Pookutty was roped in for the film's sound design.
 Lyricist Irshad Kamil has penned the songs.

 Filming

 Principal photography began in early March 2013 on highways of India.
 Imtiaz Ali quoted, "Highway is emotionally charged, physically strenuous".
 The first look as a snap at the filming location featuring the director and the lead actors was released in March 2013.
 Initially, the director planned to shoot along Bengal-Bihar-Odisha highway road belt but later opted to shoot along the road highways of Delhi, Haryana, Rajasthan, Punjab, Himachal Pradesh and Kashmir, making the film first of its kind to shoot such.
 Scenes were shot in Kuchaman valley where the sand dunes provided the terrain transitions that were necessarily required.
 In mid-April 2013, the crew was off to Gurais, Kashmir to shoot a song and some sequences in the valley.
 Scenes in Aru valley and Chandanwari near Pahalgam in South Kashmir were also canned.
 By early May 2013, nearly seventy percent of the filming was completed.
 Although the entire shooting was planned for 60 days, the team finished in 52 days.
 On filming scenes, in an interview with The Hollywood Reporter, Ali stated, "I also didn't go for a large camera setup such as cranes and dollies.
-I wanted the cameras to be easily transported as we were shooting in difficult locations such as mountains.
+I wanted the cameras to be easily transported as we were shooting in difficult locations such as on mountains.
 So if I thought the shot would look better from a higher angle, we could move the equipment faster than if we had a heavy setup."
 Officially, the shooting was wrapped up on 28 May 2013.